DanielZerihon/k8s-microservice-monitoring/Home Assignment.md

 Home Assignment

 Overview

-This assignment requires you to containerize and deploy a microservice in Kubernetes , while also integrating Prometheus and Grafana for monitoring and visualization of the service metrics .
+This assignment requires you to containerize and deploy a microservice in Kubernetes, while also integrating Prometheus and Grafana for monitoring and visualization of the service metrics.

 The entire project should be designed to run on a Kubernetes environment (Can be local environment using tools like k3s or k3d)